manash997/django_pollsapp1/README.md

 Admin panel of the app allows exclusive access to superuser where he can view the information about registered users and also create or delete poll questions and options.

 #Installation:
+1)Create virtual env using cmd

-open terminal and type:git clone https://github.com/manash997/django_pollsapp1.git
+2)On terminal type:git clone https://github.com/manash997/django_pollsapp1.git

 or download from the url:https://github.com/manash997/django_pollsapp1.git

+3)Change current directory to django_pollsapp1

+4)$ pip install django

+5)$ python manage.py runserver  //This is to run the app on localhost

+6)Create username ,password etc.

+7)login on app